 PUFAs have unsaturated chemical bonds, which make them rather kinky.
 Add some PUFAs to a cell membrane and you suddenly get this:

-As you can see, the unsaturated bonds break up the structure a bit, and molecular biologists call this "increasing membrane fluidity."
-Important cell membrane proteins, such as ion channels, depend on the presence of PUFAs to be incorporated correctly into the membrane.
-If all is well, the PUFAs serve as part of "lipid rafts" that are required for transport of protein and signals through the membranes, the formation of synapses, and maintaining the integrity of the neuronal membranes.
+The unsaturated bonds break up the structure a bit, and molecular biologists call this "increasing membrane fluidity."
+Important cell membrane proteins, such as ion channels, depending on the presence of PUFAs to be incorporated correctly into the membrane.
+If all is well, the PUFAs serve as part of "lipid rafts" that are required for the transport of protein and signals through the membranes, the formation of synapses, and maintaining the integrity of the neuronal membranes.
 All of these functions are dependent upon DHA and are obviously vital for the tip-top functioning of our complex brains.

 Dr. Paul Jaminet had a nice observation about PUFAs in neuronal cell membranes when he first saw my simple "L" and "i" drawing of the cell membrane: